 How will you know someone is Vegan?
 Don’t worry, they will tell you.

 9 weeks ago I decided to venture into a plant-based diet.
 I was met with a lot of skepticism from family and strangers alike.
 But, was also met with a lot of support from friends, and most importantly, my fiancé.
 I had no idea what I was doing but days have turned into weeks and now two months later, it is just my life.
 I have lost weight with little-to-no tracking or food scales, my energy has increased, my soul feels fulfilled and overall I feel awesome.
 I set a goal of reducing my intake from 5-6 servings of animal based products per day to 0-1 servings.
 I am here to report that most days I am at 0 servings.
-I do not label myself as a vegan and find it easier to say “I eat a plant-based diet”.
+I do not label myself as a vegan and find it easier to say “I eat more plants, less animals.”

 What else do I say to the curious minds that have asked how I am bacon-free?
 Where here are the top 5 questions I have received and my answers to those questions.